kayserj/mac-backup/README.md

 ## History
 I was recently made aware of "World Backup Day", so I figured I would share the Ansible playbook I use to back up my data, as well as the strategy/reasoning behind why.

-My data is stored in 2 cloud services platforms.
-Dropbox, and iCloud (iCloud data drive, and iCloud photo app).
+My data is stored in 3 cloud services platforms.
+Github, Dropbox, and iCloud (iCloud data drive, and iCloud photo app).
 This is the data that I will use on a daily basis.
 Adds, moves and changes made to any file within these services will be synchronized/replicated to the cloud, and other participating devices, in near real-time (give or take 10 minutes, but you get the idea).
 The more participating devices you have with a full copy of your data, the more redundant, and resilient you will be.
 I use this method because it meets several good backup practice criteria.

 ## Data Usage and Backup Criteria